choderalab/timemachine_hydration_paper/README.md

 3. We use a consistent 0.5 scaling for the 1-4 terms across LJ and electrostatics.
 4. The reaction field used is the real part of PME with a beta (alpha) coefficient of 2.0
 5. The recharge BCC port is not yet complete, as there are some missing types that will cause very large errors (eg. P=S moieties).

+### Querying Manuscript Data/Analyses
+In order to query the submission scripts and analyses in the manuscript, navigate to the `timemachine/data` directory.

 # License